TEAMMATES/teammates/docs/settingUp.md

    * Click `Next`.
    * Check `Use auto-import`.
 Ensure that `1.7` is used for the `Gradle JVM`.
    * Click `Finish`.
-1. During your import, the run configurations for the project have been deleted locally.
+1. During your import, the run configurations for the project were deleted locally.
 In order to restore these, open git shell and run the command
   ```sh
      git checkout -- .idea/runConfigurations
   ```